Civil conversations on social media may seem like an oxymoron on the order of “working vacation” or “jumbo shrimp.”

 Handling Trolls On Social Media

-In a communicators community on Facebook, the question was posed, “How are we handling trolls on social media these days?”
+In a community on Facebook, the question was posed, “How are we handling trolls on social media these days?”

 I joked that I live in Chicago so I could hire a hitman for the questioner but was quickly shot down by friends who playfully told me I should never put that in writing.